 3. Capitalize on Habits and Routines

-So far, we’ve focused on building better self control in the fancy modern part of the brain (System 2).
-But what of the other side?
-How do the automatic, emotional, and instinctive mechanisms of System 1 play into this?
+So far, we’ve focused on building better self-control in the fancy modern part of the brain (System 2).
+But what about the other side?
+Can the automatic and emotional mechanisms of System 1 help, too?

-Just because we developed these mechanisms to make short-term decisions, doesn’t mean they can’t help us make long-term change.
+Just because these mechanisms evolved to help with short-term decisions doesn’t mean they can’t help us make long-term changes.

-System 1 drives your habits, causing you to do some things automatically without much thought — but not all habits and automatic behaviors are bad ones.
-Many help us to stay happy and healthy while reducing the burden of complex executive thinking.
+System 1 drives your habits, causing you to do some things automatically without much thought — but not all habits and automatic behaviors are unhealthy.
+Many help us stay happy and healthy while reducing the burden of complex executive thinking.

-Think of toothbrushing: Obviously important for healthy teeth, and it may even be good for your cardiovascular health.
+Think of toothbrushing: It is vital for healthy teeth, and it may even be good for your cardiovascular health.
 But it’s not that much fun, and we don’t do it for an urgent survival need.
-Yet nearly everyone keeps up with this habit twice a day.
-There may be times you don’t really feel like it.
-But on the whole, it’s pretty easy to keep with a habit that’s this ingrained.
+Yet most people keep up with this regular healthy habit.
+Of course, there may be times you don’t feel like it.
+But on the whole, it’s pretty easy to keep with a practice that’s this ingrained.